thumperware/thumperq/README.md

     busMsg := <-msg
 	// busMsg.Message -> is type of your event(in this example it's of type *MyEvent)
 	// busMsg.Headers -> contains contexts' metadata published by the bus if the PropagateContextMetadata in config is set to true
-	// this is usefule to publish a message to notify other services to compensate the the call. the event id can be used as correlation id to track messages in other services.
+	// this is usefule to publish a message to notify other services to compensate the the call. the event correlation id can be used as to track messages in other services.
 	...
 }
 ```